BrianCriswell/BDC/README.md

-# CSharp-Objects
+# BDC
-A collection of useful C# classes.
-This started because the framework does not have a Heap implementation.
+A collection of useful files that I have created or repurposed.